A Whole-Body Approach to Your Health

 As these chemicals build up they alter our metabolism, cause enzyme dysfunction and nutritional deficiencies, create hormonal imbalances, damage brain chemistry, and can cause cancer.
 Because the chemicals accumulate in different parts of the body—at different rates and in various combinations—there are many other chronic illnesses that can result.
 Chelation (pronounced key-LAY-shun) Therapy helps remove toxic heavy metals and minerals from the bloodstream to reduce the risk of heart attacks, strokes, senility, and certain types of cancer.

-Chelation therapy involves intravenous injections of a chelating agent, EDTA (ethylene diamine tetra-acetic acid), a synthetic amino acid.
+Chelation therapy involves intravenous infusions of a chelating agent, EDTA (ethylene diamine tetra-acetic acid), a synthetic amino acid.
 EDTA binds to heavy metals and minerals in the blood so that they can be excreted in the urine.
-Another intravenous agent used by some physicians for mercury detoxification is called DMPS (2,3-Dimercapto-1-propanesulfonic acid).

-In addition, some of these practitioners claim that chelation therapy can successfully treat such disorders as peripheral vascular disease, Alzheimer’s disease, multiple sclerosis, amyotrophic lateral sclerosis, autism, and other serious medical problems.
-Some of these practitioners use hair analysis or other scientifically unproven tests to diagnose “poisoning” with lead, mercury, or other heavy metals, but only rarely should those results be trusted.
-At Enhanced Wellness, we use Chelation Therapy only for removing heavy metals from the bloodstream and view chelation therapy as an appropriate treatment for proven lead poisoning and the removal of toxic levels of other heavy metals from the body, in keeping with conventional medical usage.
+There are practitioners who believe chelation therapy can successfully treat disorders such as peripheral vascular disease, Alzheimer’s disease, multiple sclerosis, amyotrophic lateral sclerosis, autism, and other serious medical problems.
+Some of these practitioners use hair analysis or other scientifically unproven tests to diagnose “poisoning” with lead, mercury, or other heavy metals, but those tests are unreliable.
+At Enhanced Wellness, we perform a provoked urinalysis to determine the total body burden of heavy metals undermining a patient's health.

 Is there a governing body that oversees or credentials practitioners of chelation therapy?